thingsboard/thingsboard.github.io/docs/edge/overview.md

 #### Default edge rule chains

 ThingsBoard Edge allows tenant admins to make edge rule chains **default**.
-Rule chains with activated default flag will be automatically assigned to the edges created by the same .
+Rule chains with activated default flag will be automatically assigned to the next edges created by the same owner.

 ![image](/images/edge/nodes/make-default.png)